 The Netherlands is host to seven international legal organisations: the Permanent Court of Arbitration, the International Court of Justice, The Hague Conference on Private International Law, the Iran-US Claims Tribunal, the International Criminal Tribunal for the former Yugoslavia, the International Criminal Court, and the Special Tribunal for Lebanon.
-The first six are situated in The Hague, as is the EU's criminal intelligence agency, Europol and the EU’s judicial cooperation agency, Eurojust.
+The first six are situated in The Hague, as is the EU's criminal intelligence agency, Europol, and the EU's judicial cooperation agency, Eurojust.
 It is also host to the Organisation for the Prohibition of Chemical Weapons (OPCW).

 General elections for the national Government are normally held every four years, using a system of strict proportional representation.
-The First Chamber, or Senate, of Parliament, consists of 75 members indirectly elected by members of the 12 Provincial Councils.
+The First Chamber of Parliament, or Senate, consists of 75 members indirectly elected by members of the 12 Provincial Councils.
 The Second Chamber of Parliament has 150 members elected by universal adult suffrage.
 The Second Chamber alone has the right to initiate legislation and amend bills submitted by the Council of Ministers.
 Under the system of proportional representation, no single party has ever won an outright majority in the Netherlands, necessitating coalition governments.

 Foreign policy overview